wuuu110/NCO-solvers-for-VRP/README.md

 # A Repository of the Papers Address Vehicle Routing Problems Using Neural Combinatorial Optimization Solvers
 This repository provides an up-to-date list of studies addressing Vehicle Routing Problems (VRPs) using Neural Combinatorial Optimization (NCO) solvers.
 It follows the taxonomy provided in our paper "[Neural Combinatorial Optimization Solvers for Vehicle Routing Problems: A Survey]()".
-We will update this repository every week.
-Welcome to star ⭐️ this repository to keep track of the updates.
+We are dedicated to updating this repository on a monthly basis.
+Your participation is appreciated; please consider starring ⭐️ this repository to stay informed about the latest updates."